-THERE had been rumors that the Pink Dictator of Local New York was marshalling his

-Cohorts for a descent upon the 3d, 5th and 10th A. D. The assault was delayed, however, until there was a reasonable certainty of the absence of Jim Larkin and the Irish contingent, who, not being very well versed in parliamentary law, might wholly misunderstand the proceedings; and imagining that something illegal was going on, might impulsively vote against it in their nationalistic way.
+THERE had been rumors that the Pink Dictator of Local New York was marshalling his Cohorts for a descent upon the 3d, 5th and 10th A. D. The assault was delayed, howand 10th A. D. The assault was delayed, however, until there was a reasonable certainty of the absence of Jim Larkin and the Irish contingent, who, not being very well versed in parliamentary law, might wholly misunderstand the proceedings; and imagining that something illegal was going on, might impulsively vote against it in their nationalistic way.